- Tel: 020 8546 7711

 "Our midwives were so kind and caring.
 They put us at ease and ensured we had the birth we were hoping for."

-Labour care and support is provided by a small team of experienced midwives, supported by maternity support workers, and others to enhance the womans experience.
-We believe in listening to women and their partners, and working in partnership to ensure physiological birth is facilitated, care is safe and the birth experience is optimised.
+Labour care and support is provided by a small team of experienced midwives, supported by maternity support workers.
+We believe in listening to women and their partners, and by working in partnership to ensure physiological birth is facilitated, care is safe and the birth experience is optimised.

 We encourge women to plan to birth on the Malden Suite if they have a healthy pregnancy, a normal delivery is planned and labour is spontaneous (happens on its own) after 37 weeks.
 You do not need to book to have your baby on Malden Suite, this decision can be made at any time, even at the start of labour.
 During pregnancy a midwife or obstetrician will have an individualised discussion regarding your birth plan, which will include a recommendation regarding place of birth.